 Edge gateways can make use of a Simple One-Way Email Notification Profile, allowing the gateway to send out email notifications.

-Plugins extend Edge's capabilities, each adding a unique set of features.
-There are five Ignition Edge plugins available: Panel, IIoT, Compute, Sync Services, and EAM.
-Plugins can be mixed and matched to create the system you need.
-Please note that a license is required to activate each of the Ignition Edge plugins.
-Each Edge plugin offers specific functionality that works best in certain scenarios, but because any combination of plugins can be installed, an Edge Gateway may fill multiple roles and help bridge different architectures.
+Products extend Edge's capabilities, each adding a unique set of features.
+There are five Ignition Edge products available: Panel, IIoT, Compute, Sync Services, and EAM.
+Products can be mixed and matched to create the system you need.
+Please note that a license is required to activate each of the Ignition Edge products.
+Each Edge product offers specific functionality that works best in certain scenarios, but because any combination of products can be installed, an Edge Gateway may fill multiple roles and help bridge different architectures.

 Ignition Edge Panel creates a standalone HMI at the edge of network.
 HMIs run in either a web browser or a dedicated application.
 Either Vision of Perspective may be selected.

 Ignition Edge Compute enables you to remotely run scripts and create REST APIs for interfacing with third-party applications.
-The plugin allows access to Python scripting, Gateway Event Scripts, and the Web Dev module.
+The product allows access to Python scripting, Gateway Event Scripts, and the Web Dev module.

 Ignition Edge EAM brings diagnostics, automatic backup and recovery, central licensing, and project synchronization to your edge-of-network device.
-The EAM plugin allows this Edge Gateway to be an Agent in an EAM architecture.
+The EAM product allows this Edge Gateway to be an Agent in an EAM architecture.